 At 4,321m, this massive extinct shield volcano is the second-highest mountain in Uganda, and it boasts the largest base of an extinct volcano in the world.

 Mt Elgon is topped by an immense collapsed caldera and a hiker’s paradise and far more budget-friendly than East Africa’s other major mountains.

 The trek to the top takes about 4 days, staying on the mountain for 3 nights.
-The climb is non-technical but is still a good challenge and you will need good hiking equipment (warm clothes, sleeping bag, and good boots, etc.).
+The climb is non-technical but is still a good challenge and you will need good hiking equipment (warm clothes, sleeping bag, good boots, etc.).

 Once you’re done with adventuring the volcano, you can take a hike to nearby beautiful Sipi Falls!
 You can also undertake coffee tours, where you are shown the start-to-finish process at a local coffee plantation, all culminating with a delicious steaming cup as the sun sets over the banana plantations.

 Explore The Scenic Fort Portal Crater Lake field

 Uganda’s Fort Portal crater lakes are simply stunning.
 They are located near the legendary Amabere Caves that can also be explored on foot and the Uganda Chimpanzee trekking destination of Kibale National Park.